110kc3/reddit-video-gen/README.md

 Reddit Video Generator is a Python-based project that creates videos from top Reddit posts and their comments.
 The project uses Selenium WebDriver for taking screenshots of the posts, moviepy for video editing, and text-to-speech for generating audio from the post titles and comments.

+It is based on https://github.com/Shifty-The-Dev/RedditVideoGenerator project, hovewer with few improvments.

+Channel for the videos is https://youtube.com/@InternetStories69 Also replicated some for tiktok https://www.tiktok.com/@internetstoriesguru

 ## Getting Started

 These instructions will help you set up the project on your local machine for development and usage purposes.*** not finished